MCP Server (Legacy Version)¶

 Configure TrueWatch MCP Service¶

-- Customize the service name and description.
+- Custom input service name and description.

 - Select type as

-streamableHttp. - Define the URL:
+streamableHttp. - Define URL:

-https://us1-toby-ai.truewatch.com/toby_ai_mcp/mcp. - The request header format is:
+https://us1-toby-ai.truewatch.com/toby_ai_mcp/mcp. - Request header format:

-Authorization=DF-API-KEY;Endpoint=SITE_KEY. - After configuring the MCP service, save and enable it.
-Then return to the homepage and select the MCP service.
+Authorization=DF-API-KEY;Endpoint=SITE_KEY. - After configuring the MCP service, save and enable it, then return to the homepage and select the MCP service.

 Configuration Notes¶